 What is IMSI (International Mobile Subscriber Identity)?

-International Mobile Subscriber Identity or IMSI is a unique number assigned to the SIM card of a mobile subscriber.
-IMSI is usually a 15 digit number that identifies the mobile user within the mobile network.
-In order to ensure the confidentiality of the mobile user, the network uses a temporary number known as TMSI (Temporary Mobile Subscriber Identity) during most of the communication with the mobile phone.
+IMSI or International Mobile Subscriber Identity is a unique 15 digit number assigned to each SIM card to identify a mobile subscriber within the network.
+The network uses a temporary IMSI (TMSI- Temporary Mobile Subscriber Identity) during most communication to ensure privacy of the mobile user.

 Here are some helpful downloads